invertase/react-native-firebase/pages/contributing/index.md

 Firstly, thanks for considering contributing to React Native Firebase!
 It's people like you that make the open source community such a great community! 😊

-We welcome any type of contribution, not just code.
-You can help with any of the following;
+We welcome **any** type of contribution, not just code.

+You can learn more about the various ways of contributing to this project by visiting any of the sections below.

 <Grid columns="2">
 	<Block